Dashticz/dashticz/docs/blocks/graphs.rst

       | ``['v2']``, ``['mm']``, ``['eu']``, ``['u']``, ``['u_max']``,``['co2']``
   * - height
     - ``'300px'``: Height of the graph in the graph block
+  * - displayFormats
+    - Object to set the time display format on the x-axis.
+See below for an example.
   * - custom
     - Customized graph.
 See below for examples